markazerdd/katacoda-scenarios-1/101v2/dd101-part2-7rum/step1.md

-This lab uses a docker version of a fake ecommerce website called "StoreDog".
+This lab uses a docker to run a demo ecommerce website called "StoreDog".

 1. To get started with RUM, we need to set up a Datadog RUM application.
 First, navigate to the [RUM Applications](https://app.datadoghq.com/rum/list) section of your Datadog account.
 2. Click the **New Application** button.